Crawford's HR carries Giants over Blue Jays

 They took advantage of the rookie’s wildness to get within 3-2 in the third when Brandon Drury walked and eventually scored on a wild pitch.

-Vladimir Guerrero Jr. got Toronto even in the fifth with an RBI infield out to score Drury, who had reached on an error by third baseman Evan Longoria and moved to third on a wild pick-off attempt by Anderson.
+Vladimir Guerrero Jr. got Toronto even in the fifth with an RBI infield out, scoring Drury, who had reached on an error by third baseman Evan Longoria and moved to third on a wild pick-off attempt by Anderson.

 Drury scored all three Toronto runs, reaching base on a single, walk and Longoria’s error.